HellobyeCZ/BUS462/README.md

 # BUS462
-Project of our group for BUS462 course studied in Simon Fraser University
+Repo for our group project for BUS462 course studied in Simon Fraser University.